algolia/search-insights.js/README.md

 ### setUserToken

-On node environment, unlike browser environment, `setUserToken` must be called before sending any event.
+On the node environment, unlike the browser environment, `setUserToken` must be called before sending any event.

 ```js
 aa("setUserToken", "id-of-user");